Izenda7Series/docs/known_issues.rst

    * - Defect
      - 16990
      - Mouse cursor is not released when resizing the grid columns columns in report designer
    * - Defect
-     - 17006
-     - Missing records in printing
-   * - Defect
      - 2972
      - Relationships are not arranged well in the schema tab of the data model and difficult to read as the tables overlay the connectors